amacdexp/LangChainHanaSQL/README.md

 ## Setup
 The example requires a table to be created in a DB. e.g. Hana or Sqlite

-I create a custom table mimicing a subset of CDS View I_BillingDocumentItemCube is used:
+I created a custom table mimicing a subset of the related S4 CDS View [I_BillingDocumentItemCube](https://help.sap.com/docs/SAP_S4HANA_CLOUD/0f69f8fb28ac4bf48d2b57b9637e81fa/ab6bdf55562d1d22e10000000a44147b.html)

-[I_BillingDocumentItemCube](https://help.sap.com/docs/SAP_S4HANA_CLOUD/0f69f8fb28ac4bf48d2b57b9637e81fa/ab6bdf55562d1d22e10000000a44147b.html)
+The following files contains the CREATE TABLE  and INSERT   to ppopulate some fictitious data.

 For sqlite setup SQL see (sqlite.sql)